fudanchii/keyboard_of_disapproval/README.md

 <img src="https://f4.fudanchii.net/shx/2017/02/IMG_20170212_224547.jpg"></img>

-In case anyone curious, it's built on scrap collected over the past 8 months, the plate is metal frame with 60% layout (GH-60) from aliexpress, switches is gateron blue bought from Massdrop, the key caps is randomly bought from local gaming store, and the controller is arduino micro clone from Robotdyn.
+In case anyone curious, it's built on scrap collected over the past 8 months, the plate is metal frame with 60% layout ([GH60](http://blog.komar.be/introducing-the-gh60-keyboard-project/)) from aliexpress, switches is gateron blue bought from Massdrop, the key caps is randomly bought from local gaming store, and the controller is arduino micro clone from Robotdyn.

 ## The Name
 Considering how much time, effort, and money poured on this, I don't think anyone will approve.
 Also, naming is hard.

 ## The build
+While the layout is totally GH60, this keyboard is purely built from scratch.
 The switches are all hand-wired with 8x8 matrix, so it's only use 16 pins.
 Matrix layout [here](https://github.com/fudanchii/keyboard_of_disapproval/blob/master/arduino_micro/keymap.c).
+The firmware is written from scratch on top of [LUFA](https://github.com/abcminiuser/lufa) (all USB related code was adapted from LUFA keyboard demo though).
  Currently there is only one base keymap, with `[Fn]` modifier to accomodate arrows, `[pageUp]`-`[PageDown]`, `[Esc]`, `[Home]`-`[End]`, and `[Insert]`.
 (See todo below)

 ## The Firmware